codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

     Returns the full URL (including segments) of the page the user was previously on.

-    Due to security issues of blindly trusting the HTTP_REFERER system variable, CodeIgniter will store previously visited pages in the session if it's available.
+    .. note:: Due to security issues of blindly trusting the HTTP_REFERER system variable, CodeIgniter will store previously visited pages in the session if it's available.
 This ensures that we always use a known and trusted source.
 If the session hasn't been loaded, or is otherwise unavailable, then a sanitized version of HTTP_REFERER will be used.

 .. php:function:: uri_string([$relative = false])